First public global database of fossil fuels launches

-A first-of-its-kind database for tracking the world’s fossil fuel production, reserves and emissions launches on Monday to coincide with climate talks taking place at the United Nations General Assembly in New York.
+A first-of-its-kind database for tracking the world’s fossil fuel production, reserves and emissions launched on Monday to coincide with climate talks taking place at the United Nations General Assembly in New York.

-The Global Registry of Fossil Fuels includes data from over 50,000 oil, gas and coal fields in 89 countries.
-That covers 75% of global reserves, production and emissions, and is available for public use, a first for a collection of this size.
+The Global Registry of Fossil Fuels includes data from over 50,000 oil, gas and coal fields in 89 countries, covering 75% of global reserves, production and emissions.
+The tool is available for public use, a first for a collection this size.

-Until now there has been private data available for purchase, and analysis of the world’s fossil fuel usage and reserves.
-The International Energy Agency also maintains public data on oil, gas and coal, but it focuses on the demand for those fossil fuels, whereas this new database looks at what is yet to be burned.
+There was already private data available for purchase, and analysis of the world’s fossil fuel usage and reserves.
+The International Energy Agency also maintains public data on oil, gas and coal, but it focuses on the demand for those fossil fuels, whereas the new database includes fuels still underground.

 “Civil society groups have got to get more of a focus on what governments are planning to do in terms of license issuance, both for coal and oil and gas, and actually begin to challenge this permitting process,” Campanale told The Associated Press.

-The release of the database and an accompanying analysis of the collected data coincide with two critical sets of climate talks at the international level — the U.N.
-General Assembly in New York beginning on September 13, and COP27 in Sharm El Sheikh, Egypt, in November.
-Data like what’s being released in the registry could arm environmental and climate groups to pressure national leaders to agree to stronger policies that result in less carbon emissions.
+The release of the database and an accompanying analysis of the collected data coincide with two sets of climate talks at the international level — the U.N.
+General Assembly in New York that opened Monday, and COP27 in Sharm El Sheikh, Egypt, in November.
+The Data like what’s being released in the registry could arm environmental and climate groups to pressure national leaders to agree to stronger policies that result in less carbon emissions.

 And we’re in dire need of carbon reductions, Campanale said.

-In their analysis of the data, the developers found that the United States and Russia have enough fossil fuel still underground untapped to exhaust the world’s remaining carbon budget.
-That’s the remaining carbon the world can afford to emit before a certain amount of warming occurs, in this case 1.5 degrees Celsius.
+In their analysis, the developers found that the United States and Russia have enough fossil fuel underground to exhaust the world’s remaining carbon budget.
+That’s the carbon the world can afford to emit before a certain amount of warming occurs, in this case 1.5 degrees Celsius.
 It also shows these reserves would generate 3.5 trillion tons of greenhouse gas emissions, which is more than all of the emissions produced since the Industrial Revolution.

 “We already have enough extractable fossil fuels to cook the planet.
-We can’t afford to use them all — or almost any of them at this point.
-We’ve run out of time to build new things in old ways,” said Rob Jackson, a Stanford University climate scientist who was not involved with the database.
+We can’t afford to use them all — or almost any of them at this point,” said Rob Jackson, a Stanford University climate scientist who was not involved with the database.

 “I like the emphasis on transparency in fossil fuel production and reserves, down to specific projects.
 That’s a unique aspect to the work.”